The Wealth Visionnaireยฎ

 You do not need to be a math person to understand this.
 Here is what each one means in plain terms.

-Withdrawal rate guide: 4% for a 25–30 year retirement · 3.5% for 30–35 years · 3% for 40+ years.
-The longer your retirement, the more conservative this number should be.
+Withdrawal rate guide: 4% for a 25–30 year freedom phase · 3.5% for 30–35 years · 3% for 40+ years.
+The longer your freedom phase, the more conservative this number should be.

 Investment Assumptions